-Target SAV species will be planted within the Old Channel LTBG reach to increase the coverage of individual aquatic plant species per the annual restoration goals set forth in Table 2.
-An approximate number of plants needed to achieve the annual goals is also included in Table 2.
-Individual plant species will be planted where planting space is available and in locations within the channel where light exposure, flow velocities, and substrate provide the most suitable conditions for the individual plant types.
-There are no annual restoration goals set forth for the Old Channel ERPA in 2020.
+Target SAV species will be planted within the Old Channel LTBG and ERPA reaches to increase the coverage of individual aquatic plant species per the annual restoration goals set forth in Table 2.
+The approximate number of plants needed to achieve the annual goals is also included in Table 2.
+Individual plant species will be planted where space is available and in locations within the channel where light exposure, flow velocities, and substrate provide the most suitable conditions.
 Supplemental plantings of Ludwigia and Cabomba will be planted in existing restoration plots in the Old Channel LTBG and ERPA reaches, as necessary, to maintain existing coverage and/ or to replace any losses in coverage due to floods, natural competition or other factors.

-Ludwigia will continue to be propagated in-situ within Landa Lake to provide plant stock for 2020 restoration efforts.
+Ludwigia will continue to be propagated in-situ within Landa Lake to provide plant stock for 2021 restoration efforts.
 In-situ propagation of Ludwigia will be conducted by collecting stem cuttings from Ludwigia plants present within the Comal River system.
 The cuttings will be placed in pots filled with substrate collected from within the Comal River system.
-The potted cuttings are then placed in Mobile Underwater Plant Propagation Trays (MUPPTs) that will be situated in a shallow portion of Landa Lake and allowed to produce roots and plant mass.
+The potted cuttings will be placed in Mobile Underwater Plant Propagation Trays (MUPPTs) that will be situated in a shallow portion of Landa Lake and allowed to produce roots and plant mass.

-Ludwigia plants propagated in the MUPPTs, as well as Ludwigia cuttings, will be planted in suitable locations within the Old Channel LTBG reach to achieve an annual target of 75 m2 of additional Ludwigia coverage.
+Ludwigia plants propagated in the MUPPTs, as well as Ludwigia cuttings, will be planted in suitable locations within the Old Channel LTBG and ERPA reaches to achieve an annual target of 50m2 and 30m2 of additional Ludwigia coverage, respectively.
 Slightly more than the targeted coverage of Ludwigia will be planted in order to account for plant die-off.
 Approximately 15-20 Ludwigia plants are needed to achieve 1m2 of coverage.
-Therefore, approximately 1,125-1,500 Ludwigia plants will be planted in the Old Channel LTBG reach to achieve target annual coverage.
-Supplemental plantings of Ludwigia will be planted within existing restoration plots within the Old Channel ERPA, as needed, to maintain existing coverage of Ludwigia.
+Therefore, approximately 750-1,000 Ludwigia plants will be planted in the Old Channel LTBG reach and 450-600 within the Old Channel ERPA Restoration reach to achieve target annual coverage.
+Supplemental plantings of Ludwigia will be planted within existing restoration plots within the Old Channel LTBG and ERPA reaches, as needed, to maintain existing coverage of Ludwigia.